redhat-cop/gitops-catalog/openshift-pipelines-tasks/maven/README.md

 This is a tekton maven task with some enhancements over the default cluster task including:

 - Uses a supported Red Hat image for maven instead of a maven image from the Google Container Registry
-- Includes an overlay to cache the M2 Repository in a PV for improvemed build times at the cost of storage
+- Includes an overlay to cache the M2 Repository in a PV for improved build times at the cost of storage

 ### M2 Repository Caching